 To file the various employment tax returns, you need an employer identification number (EIN).
-If you do not have an EIN, you may apply for one online at the IRS.gov website link, Apply for an Employer Identification Number (EIN) Online.
-You may also apply for an EIN by fax or mail, use Form SS-4PR (PDF).
+If you do not have an EIN, you may apply for one online; see Apply for an Employer Identification Number (EIN) Online at IRS.gov.
+You may also apply for an EIN by fax or mail; use Form SS-4PR (PDF).
 (Use only one method for each entity so you do not receive more than one EIN for an entity.)
 For more information about EINs, see Topic 755.

-Beginning January 1, 2013, Additional Medicare Tax applies to an individual’s Medicare wages that exceed a threshold amount based on the taxpayer’s filing status.
+For tax years 2013 and later, Additional Medicare Tax applies to an individual’s Medicare wages that exceed a threshold amount based on the taxpayer’s filing status.
 Employers are responsible for withholding the 0.9% Additional Medicare Tax on an individual’s wages paid in excess of $200,000 in a calendar year, without regard to filing status.
 An employer is required to begin withholding Additional Medicare Tax in the pay period in which it pays wages in excess of $200,000 to an employee and continue to withhold it each pay period until the end of the calendar year.
 There is no employer match for Additional Medicare Tax.
-For more information about the Additional Medicare Tax, see our questions and answers.
+For more information, see Questions and Answers for the Additional Medicare Tax on IRS.gov.

-If you are not an agricultural employer and all of your employees are bona fide residents of Puerto Rico, file Form 941-PR to report all wages paid, tips your employees reported to you, and other compensation, and social security and Medicare taxes.
+If you are not an agricultural employer and all of your employees are bona fide residents of Puerto Rico, file Form 941-PR to report all wages paid, tips your employees reported to you, other compensation, and Social Security and Medicare taxes.
+You must file Form 941-PR if you expect to owe over $1000 total employment taxes for the tax year unless the IRS has notified you that you are required to file Form 944.
 Form 941-PR is filed quarterly and is due the last day of the month following the end of the quarter.
-For example, for wages you paid January through March (the first quarter of the year) Form 941-PR is due April 30.
+For example, for wages you paid January through March (the first quarter of the year), Form 941-PR is due April 30.

 If the due date for filing a return falls on a Saturday, Sunday or legal holiday, you may file the return on the next business day.
-The term "legal holiday" means any legal holiday in the District of Columbia.
-For a list of legal holidays, see Publication 15, (Circular E), Employer's Tax Guide, or visit IRS.gov and enter the words "legal holidays" in the search box.
+The term legal holiday means any legal holiday in the District of Columbia.
+For a list of legal holidays, see Publication 15, (Circular E), Employer's Tax Guide, or search "legal holidays" on IRS.gov.

 Employers are not permitted to file Form 944 unless they are notified by the IRS that they qualify to file this form.
-Employers who may be eligible to file Form 944, because their estimated annual employment tax liability is $1,000 or less, have to contact the IRS to elect to file annually (Form 944).
-Employers who are required to file Form 944 and want to file Forms 941-PR instead, must notify the IRS they are electing to file quarterly Forms 941-PR and opting out of filing Form 944.
-For further information, see Revenue Procedure 2009-51 and the Form 944 Instructions (PDF).
+Employers who may be eligible to file Form 944 because their estimated annual employment tax liability is $1,000 or less, have to contact the IRS to elect to file annually on Form 944.
+Employers required to file Form 944 and who want to file Forms 941-PR instead, must notify the IRS they are electing to file quarterly Forms 941-PR and opting out of filing Form 944.
+For further information, see Revenue Procedure 2009-51 and the Form 944 Instructions (PDF) on IRS.gov.

 Employers notified to file Form 944, whose businesses grow during the year and exceed the $1,000 eligibility threshold must still file Form 944 for the year.
 Employers who exceed the eligibility threshold will be notified by the IRS that their filing requirement has been changed to Form 941-PR for a particular year.

 Most employers are required to deposit their FICA taxes before filing Form 941-PR.
 If you are filing Form 944, you may be able to pay your FICA taxes with your return.
-For additional information about the Form 941-PR (PDF), refer to Topic 758, in English, or see the Form 941-PR Instructions (PDF) in Spanish.
-For more information about the Form 944 (PDF), refer to Topic 758 or see the Form 944 Instructions (PDF) in English.
-For information about the rules to make deposits, refer to Topic 757, in English.
+For additional information about the Form 941-PR (PDF) refer to Topic 758 or see the Form 941-PR Instructions (PDF).
+For more information about the Form 944 (PDF), refer to Topic 758 or see the Form 944 Instructions (PDF).
+For information about the rules to make deposits, refer to Topic 757.
 If you have deposited all your tax on time, you have 10 additional days to file.

 If you pay a household employee cash wages, you may be required to withhold and pay FICA taxes on all wages you pay to that employee.
-To see if you are required to withhold and pay these taxes, see Publication 926 (PDF), Household Employer's Tax Guide, in English.
-File Anexo H-PR (Formulario 1040-PR) (PDF) to report and pay social security and Medicare taxes corresponding to the employer and the employee for all household employees.
+To see if you are required to withhold and pay these taxes, see Publication 926 (PDF), Household Employer's Tax Guide.
+File Anexo H-PR (Formulario 1040-PR) (PDF) to report and pay Social Security and Medicare taxes corresponding to the employer and the employee for all household employees.